How I Spent My Strummer Vacation: Cultural references

 The cab videotaping Homer is a parody of Taxicab Confessions.
-The title of the episode is a play on words, referencing Joe Strummer of The Clash; in something of an unfortunate coincidence, Strummer would succumb to a sudden, fatal heart attack just one month after the episode's original airdate.
 The couch gag is a visual pun of the slang term "jump the shark", which describes when a TV show has reached its creative peak and is slowly declining in quality.

 When the camp is over, Mick Jagger tells Homer to cheer up, "it's only rock and roll camp", and Homer responds, "but I like it."
 This is in reference to the Rolling Stones song "It's Only Rock 'n Roll (But I Like It)".
 The songs include "Rip This Joint", "Start Me Up", and "She's So Cold", all by the Rolling Stones; "Are You Gonna Go My Way" by Lenny Kravitz; "Pump It Up" by Elvis Costello; and "The Last DJ" by Tom Petty and The Heartbreakers.
-The name of the camp is a reference to Bad Company song "Rock 'n' Roll Fantasy".

 The episode title is a reference to a short essay that many children are asked to write upon returning to school after the summer vacation.

 Reception

 In 2003, Annie Alleman of The Herald News named the episode her all-time favorite Simpsons episode.

-The same year, writers of Entertainment Weekly listed it as the twenty-second best Simpsons episode of all time.
+The same year, writers of Entertainment Weekly listed it as the twenty-second best Simpsons episode.
 They elaborated that "You've gotta admire a show that lands the greatest names in rock and then gives them as much respect as a brown M&M. [...]
 While rockers have always shone in 'Simpsons' solos, the Stones so giddily mock their hall-of-fame status it makes "Strummer" the series' Woodstock: a classic-rock show even Disco Stu could get behind."

 Robert Canning of IGN in a Flashback Review gave the episode an 8.6 saying it was "Great" and also stated "In a season that I generally see as ho-hum ("Pray Anything" is the only other episode I rate highly), "How I Spent My Strummer Vacation" simply rocks".
 In 2007, Simon Crerar of The Times listed Mick Jagger, Keith Richards, Elvis Costello and Lenny Kravitz's performances among the thirty-three funniest cameos in the history of the show.

 In 2011, Kravitz revealed that his greatest achievement was the appearance on The Simpsons in the eyes of his young relatives.
 He explained that "To my nieces and nephews appearing on 'The Simpsons' was when I actually made it.
 All the other stuff doesn't count."

 New York magazine named the episode one of the top ten later Simpsons episodes.